blUeBUg200/soc-operations/README.md

 - [Redcanary](https://redcanary.com/threat-detection-report/threats/)
 - [Sigma](https://github.com/SigmaHQ/sigma/tree/master/rules)

-> IOC based intelligence should be collected with the help of Threat Intelligence Platform such as MISP.
+> IOC based intelligence to detect our "Threat Book" should be collected with the help of Threat Intelligence Platform such as MISP.

 ### Age:II.M3 - Risk Remediation Analysis

 During this stage we will analyze the list of security controls which will be helpful in defending against the adversary TTPs(in our case APT29 and APT30).
-This is a hands-on excercise to understand the detection, deny, degarde and deceive capabilities of the security tools and map them to MITRE matrix as a common reference playbook.
+This is a hands-on excercise to understand the detection, deny, degarde and deceive capabilities of the security tools and map them to MITRE matrix against our "Threat Book" TTPs.

 > Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
 If you know any references, kindly share your inputs through email(kaviarasan1195@gmail.com)